lsst/verify/README.md

 Run the measurement algorithm processing and astrometry test with
 ```
-cd $VALIDATE_DRP_DIR
+cd $VALIDATE_DRP_DIR/examples/runDecamTest.sh
-sh examples/runDecamTest.sh
 ```
+This will create a repository in your current working directory called DECam.

 The last line of the output will give the median astrometric scatter (in milliarcseconds) for stars with mag < 21.

 ------
-While `examples/runCfhtTest.sh` does everything, here is some examples of running the processing/measurement steps individually.
+While `examples/runCfhtTest.sh` and `examples/runDecamTest.sh` respectively do all of the processing and validation analysis, below are some examples of running the processing/measurement steps individually.
 While these examples are from  the CFHT validation example, analogous commands would work for DECam.

 1. Make sure the astrometry.net environment variable is pointed to the right place for this validation set:
     ```